krzysu/elm-sokoban-player/README.md

 | dot | . | F |
 | floor | _ | G |
 | row separator | &#124; | H |

+## License

+(c) Copyright 2015 Kris Urbas [@krzysu](http://twitter.com/krzysu), all rights reserved.

+This game is open sourced for learning and recruitment purposes.
+Do not use for profit!

+Original Sokoban game written by Hiroyuki Imabayashi © 1982 by THINKING RABBIT Inc. JAPAN.

+Game assets by <a href="http://www.kenney.nl/">Kenney.nl</a>.